-- There shall be one DAAB for every department. - The Chairman may co-opt and/or invite more members. - Depending on the prevailing circumstances, the HOD or Senior Professor of the Department, nominated by the Dean (Academic), shall act as Chairman instead of Chairperson of the Division. - If the concerned instructor is a member of DAAB then he shall keep himself out of the Board during deliberations.
+- There shall be one DAAB for every department. - The Chairman may co-opt and/or invite more members. - Depending on the prevailing circumstances, a Senior Professor of the Department, nominated by the Dean (Academic), shall act as Chairman instead of Head of the Department. - If the concerned instructor is a member of DAAB then he shall keep himself out of the Board during deliberations.

 - i.
-To receive grievance/ complaints in writing from the students regarding anomaly in award of grades due to bias, victimization, erratic evaluation, etc. and redress the complaints. - ii.
-To interact with the concerned course instructor and the student separately before taking the decision. - iii.
+To receive grievance/ complaints in writing from the students regarding anomaly in award of grades due to bias, victimization, erratic evaluation, etc. and redress the complaints. - To interact with the concerned course instructor and the student separately before taking the decision. - iii.
 The decision of the DAAB will be based on simple majority. - iv.
 The recommendations of the DAAB shall be communicated to the Dean (Academic) for further appropriate action as required.